The most commonly asked questions about the SABIAN warranty program.

 AAX is quite a different cymbal and concept.
 It is also a B20 bronze cymbal, but that is where the likeness ends.
 AAX receives a jumbo hammering treatment and pinpoint lathing.
 The first ‘innovative’ series created by SABIAN (and the catalyst for SABIAN’s reputation for award-winning innovation) AAX features an exclusive ‘Auto-Focus Response’ feature.
 Tap an AAX with your finger or beat it with a stick, the response automatically focuses on the true, fundamental sound of that cymbal.
 Unlike other cymbals (especially before the advent of HHX, etc.) AAX responds with total accuracy at all dynamics from low to high volumes.
 Other cymbals, including AA, have a ‘response threshold’.
 This means they sound best once they reach a certain volume.
 With AAX you can play the sounds you like at any volume.
 As for those sounds, AAX has a glassier, shimmering response that is bright, clear and focused.

 Yes they can.
-Although the majority of HH hand cymbals have a slightly different shape they can be used for kit playing.
+Although the majority of these cymbals have a slightly different shape they can be used for kit playing.

-SABIAN has a feature on the SABIAN website called Dealer locator.
+SABIAN has a feature on the SABIAN website called Find a Dealer.
 With this you can search for a dealer in your area by name, city or country.

 Common questions and answers regarding cymbal care.

 Cracking/breaking can result from a number of factors, most of which are avoidable.
 There are different types of cracking ranging from a break on the edge to cracks in the groove lines on the bow of the cymbal or around the base of its bell.
 Don’t be too quick to blame the cymbal; cracks like these are almost always the result of something else.

 Here are some tips to avoid problems: